Tydax/the-giant-plant-eater/content/posts/vegan-sausage-rolls.md

 author: Graham

 ---
 _I have made these rolls for a journey to France by train.
 I often make them for a party or wee gathering.
 They are great warm from the oven or cold next day.
-They will last a few days in a sealed container without refrigerated and you can easily freeze them._
+They will last a few days in a sealed container without being refrigerated or you can easily freeze them._

 _I use ready rolled puff pastry from the supermarket.
 It just happens to be vegan and perfect for several uses._